thnaeff/CommandOP/README.md

 </code></pre>

 <p>
 This is a very easy approach and might fit many needs.
 But how about more complex structures?
 How about an application that you can start in server/client mode, and each mode has specific arguments?
 Or an application which has mandatory items which are only mandatory if previous items are given, or even items which need to or must not occur together?
-CommandOP tries to solve such issues, and at the same time provides an easy way to use it for simple parsing as shown in the example above.
+CommandOP tries to solve such more complex issues, and at the same time provides an easy way to use it for simple parsing of flat structures as shown in the example above.
 </p>

 The power of CommandOP